Few-Shot Object Detection: A Comprehensive Survey: Dual-Branch Meta Learning

 Therefore, a weighted average is proposed in GenDet~\cite{GenDet-tnnls2021}.
 The weight $w_i$ for each support image $\ImSc_i$ is computed by the similarity between the single-shot and the mean detector and learned during training.

+Quan~\etal~\cite{CAReD-displays2022} (CAReD) follow a similar approach.
+However, the weight $w_i$ is determined by the softmax over the correlation between the support features $\featSc_i$ and all other support features $\left\{\featSc_j\right\}_{j=1}^K$ of the same category $c$.
+Due to the softmax, the weighting factors already sum up to 1 and the factor $\sfrac{1}{k}$ is omitted.

-Both DAnA~\cite{DAnA-tmm2021} and SQMG~\cite{SQMG-cpvr2021} incorporate the similarity of query $\featQ$ and different support features $\featS$: In DAnA~\cite{DAnA-tmm2021} support features $\featSc_i$ of $K$ different images $\left\{\ImSc_i\right\}_{i=1}^K$ are first aggregated independently with the query features $\featQ$ based on the correlation between query and support.
+DAnA~\cite{DAnA-tmm2021}, SQMG~\cite{SQMG-cpvr2021} as well as APSP~\cite{APSP-wacv2022} incorporate the similarity of query $\featQ$ and different support features $\featS$: In DAnA~\cite{DAnA-tmm2021} support features $\featSc_i$ of $K$ different images $\left\{\ImSc_i\right\}_{i=1}^K$ are first aggregated independently with the query features $\featQ$ based on the correlation between query and support.
 As the importance of each support images $\ImSc_i$ is already incorporated, the resulting $K$ aggregated features can be simply averaged:

 In SQMG~\cite{SQMG-cpvr2021} the support features $\featSc_i$ of multiple support images $\ImSc_i$ are weighted according to their similarity with the query features $\featQ$ using an attention mechanism.
 First, the similarity is computed with a relation network~\cite{RelationNetwork-cvpr2018}.
 Afterwards, the weighting values $w_i$ for support features $\featSc_i$ are computed with a softmax on the similarity score.
 The final support features are achieved by a weighted sum as in \autoref{eq:weightedSumFeatSc}.